FREQUENTLY ASKED QUESTIONS

 Unlike other camps, the Robotics Camp does not have a variety of activities during each day.
 Students get to use a variety of products with one constant goal: to create, build and program.
-Each student gets to use a Lego WeDo kit or Lego Mindstorms Kit with a computer or tablet, therefore, each student can build, program and learn at their own pace.
+Each student gets to use a LEGO WeDo set, LEGO Spike Prime set or LEGO Mindstorms set with a computer or tablet, therefore, each student can build, program and learn at their own pace.

 Are there any outdoor activites during the day?